-Sargianna is originally from New England, ND and has been the Operations Officer at Community Options, an agency that provides services for people with developmental disabilities for ten years.
-Sargianna is also the Communications Director at Surprise Church.
+Sargianna is originally from New England, ND and is the Lead Operations Officer at Community Options, an agency that provides services for people with developmental disabilities.
+She received her Bachelor's Degree from the University of Mary in English Education with a minor in History,

 Sargianna’s true passion is helping impact underserved populations as well as non-profits in our community.
-Sargianna helped found The Mercy Box which collects donations each month for a different non-profit or local organization at over 30 drop off sites in the local area.
+Sargianna helped found The Mercy Box which collects donations each month for a different non-profit or local organization in the Bismarck area.

 Sargianna is a conference speaker through Bismarck State College Speaker’s Bureau with her talks assisting people to find a way to live out their passions.
-Sargianna is on the board of the Bisman Stilettos as well as the chairperson for The Mercy Box.
-She also volunteers for Pink it Forward.
+Sargianna is on the board of the Bisman Stilettos and Fit 4 Victory.
+She is also the chairperson for The Mercy Box.

-In her spare time, Sargianna loves reading and spending time with her two teenagers, Jasmine and Jordan who also volunteer for Arts for All.
+In her spare time, Sargianna loves reading and spending time with her children, Jasmine and Jordan.

 BOARD OF DIRECTORS